Why Am I Craving Fruit? 4 Key Explanations You Need to Know

 • Drink water!

-For another list of fruit alternatives, read this blog post about ‘Fruit to Vegetable Substitutes’ here.
+Read this blog post about ‘Fruit to Vegetable Substitutes’ for another list of fruit alternatives.

-Drink lots of it to help prevent dehydration.
-And remember that water is the main component of a drink like lemonade.
+Drink lots of water to help prevent dehydration.
+Remember that water is the main component of a drink like lemonade.

-So you could, for example: try a tall glass of lemonade which also has the benefits of potassium and vitamin C.
+So you could, for example, try a tall glass of lemonade, which has potassium and vitamin C benefits.

-I personally love fruit in a smoothie with spinach and yogurt.
-The fruit (usually bananas, apples AND strawberries) makes my smoothie sweet enough to be delicious.
+I love fruit in a smoothie with spinach and yogurt.
+The fruit (usually bananas, apples, and strawberries) makes the smoothie sweeough delicious.

 Fruit Food Cravings – Final Thoughts